A $2 Million Game for Dante Fowler?

 Atlanta has a chance to draft as high as No. 7 with a loss to the Saints on Sunday.

-No one has more of an incentive for a big game than Dante Fowler, but for the long term health of the franchise, a higher pick and the hope of a more consistent pass rusher might be the better option for the Falcons on Sunday.
+No one has more of an incentive for a big game than Dante Fowler, but for the long-term health of the franchise, a higher pick and the hope of a more consistent pass rusher might be the better option for the Falcons beyond Sunday.

 Dante Fowler has a couple of million reasons to want a big game on Sunday.